USDx stablecoin (USDX) Price Reaches $1.00 on Major Exchanges

-USDx stablecoin (CURRENCY:USDX) traded down 0.3% against the U.S. dollar during the one day period ending at 22:00 PM E.T. on February 19th.
-In the last week, USDx stablecoin has traded 0.3% lower against the U.S. dollar.
-USDx stablecoin has a total market capitalization of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last day.
-One USDx stablecoin coin can now be bought for approximately $1.00 or 0.00008734 BTC on major cryptocurrency exchanges.
+USDx stablecoin (CURRENCY:USDX) traded 0.3% lower against the US dollar during the 1 day period ending at 11:00 AM E.T. on February 22nd.
+One USDx stablecoin coin can currently be purchased for $1.00 or 0.00008734 BTC on major exchanges.
+In the last week, USDx stablecoin has traded 0.3% lower against the US dollar.
+USDx stablecoin has a market capitalization of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.

 About USDx stablecoin